...

 • Staphylococcus Aureus

-When any of the above bacteria contaminate your food and you consume that food, it could lead to the common symptoms of food poisoning.
-These symptoms are diarrhea, vomiting, stomach ache, and intestinal cramping.
+When any of the above bacteria contaminate your food, and you consume it, it can lead to common symptoms of food poisoning.
+These symptoms include diarrhoea, vomiting, stomach ache, and intestinal cramping.

 Food Temperature Monitoring Best Practices & Recommendations